SimonPaske/simon-paske-photography/README.md

 ---

-All pages were tested to ensure responsivnes for screen sized from 300px up to 5000px.
+All pages were tested to ensure responsiveness for screens from 300px up to 5000px.
 Responsive design was tested on Safari, Chrome and Firefox internet browsers.

 Steps for testing:

-1. Open browser and enter wbsite [address](https://simonpaske.github.io/simon-paske-photography/)
+1. Open the browser and enter the website [address](https://simonpaske.github.io/simon-paske-photography/)
-2. Open developer tools by clicking right button on the mouse or choosing at the internet browser navigation bar.
+2. Open developer tools by clicking the right button on the mouse or choosing the internet browser navigation bar.
-3. At Safari and Firefox browsers choosing device type and size to see a responsivnes.
+3. Safari and Firefox browsers choose device type and size to see responsiveness.
 At Chrome internet browser by changing window size.

 Expected:

-No overlaping.
+No overlapping.
 No strecthed or pixelated images.

 Actual:
-The website bahave as expected except on 404.html page at landscape orentation smaller devices.
-(Details can be found in Unifixed bugs part of documentation).
+The website behaves as expected except on the 404.html page at landscape orientation on smaller devices.
+(Details can be found in the Unifixed bugs part of the documentation).

-Website was tested on these devices:
+The website was tested on these devices:

 Samsung S9
 Samsung S22 Ultra